chakrit/sider/README.markdown

 Both the client and the clients pool can be plugged into an IoC by using the respective `IRedisClient` and `IClientsPool` interface respectively.

+You can also fine-tune buffer sizes and timeouts to your liking by passing a `RedisSettings` instance like so:

+    var settings = new RedisSettings(
+    host: "192.168.192.111",
+    socketPollingInterval: 10000, // as per timeout value in redis.conf
+    readBufferSize: 256,          // optimize for small reads
+    writeBufferSize: 8192);       // optimize for heavy writes

+    var pool = new ThreadwisePool(settings);
+    var client = pool.GetClient();

+    // or, pass directly to client
+    client = new RedisClient(settings);

+...

 # License